Cobh Ireland and the Titanic and Famine history

-Thousands, in fact more than a two million left for America.
-Can you imagine what it would be like to scrimp and sae every penny so you could send your child or loved one overseas with the hope they would survive, and find work, then save to send money for you, or other family members.
+Thousands, in fact, more than a two million left for America.
+Can you imagine what it would be like to scrimp and save every penny so you could send your child or loved one overseas with the hope they would survive, and find work, then save to send money for you, or other family members?

 This statue represents the first passenger, a girl Annie Moore, who as a teenager took her 2 young brothers to New York.
 She was the first to set foot on Ellis Island.

-Here we learnt about the condition of the ships inside, and my son was able to learn about the potato famine.
+Here we learned about the condition of the ships inside, and my son was able to learn about the potato famine.

 Visiting places like this really helps to learn about history.
 Sometimes I wonder if it all sinks in, but these days, museums are interactive and things were so interesting, he wanted to watch them 2 times.